cheqd/node-docs/architecture/adr-list/adr-008-ledger-resources.md

 The design of this document began as an idea of storing these entities in a ledger, but has evolved to the ability to associate any type of resource with a DID Document.
 The resource can be `json`, `text`, `image`, or another type of object in byte representation.

-### Resolving DID vs Dereferencing DID

-Before diving into the specific architecture of cheqd's schemas, it is imporntant to understand the difference between resolving a DID and dereferencing a DID URL.

-When you resolve a DID, a DID Document is returned.
-For example, resolving: "did:cheqd:example1234" would return the full DID Document associated with the specific DID "did:cheqd:example1234".

-Dereferecing a DID URL is slightly different.
-When you dereference a DID URL, you are parsing the URL for specific actions, such as to take a certain path, highlight a specific fragment, or query a specific resource.

-For example, "did:cheqd:example1234?service=ExampleSchema" can be dereferenced.
-In this case it will query the service of type "ExampleSchema" within the DID Document and will return the resource specified at the Service Endpoint within the DID Document.
-It is this type of architecture that cheqd uses in this ADR to fetch schemas.

-## Decision

-### Assumptions

-* Immutability:
-  * Resources are immutable, so can't be updated/removed;
-* Limitations
-  * Resource size is now limited by maximum tx/block size;

-### Future improvements

-* Limitations
-  * Introduce module level resource size limit that can be changed by voting

-### 'Resources' module on ledger

-A new module will be created: `resource`.

-### Dependencies

-* It will have `cheqd` module as a dependency.
-  * Will be used for DIDs existence checks.
-  * Will be used for authentication

 ### DID Resource Creation Flow